danielgtaylor/huma/README.md

 ## Lazy-loading at Server Startup

 You can register functions to run before the server starts, allowing for things like lazy-loading dependencies.
-This is especially useful for external dependencies and if any custom CLI commands are set up.

 ```go
 var db *mongo.Client